 In Silveira v.
-Guardianship_of_Ana_Maria_Quiroga, the Chief Executive Officer of Kindred Hospital (“CEO”) filed a petition in the Florida guardianship court to determine whether Ana Maria Quiroga was legally incapacitated.
+Guardianship_of_Ana_Maria_Quiroga, the Chief Executive Officer of Kindred Hospital (“CEO”) filed a petition in the Florida guardianship court to determine whether Ana Maria Quiroga was legally incapacitated and seeking the appointment of a public guardian.
 The petition provides the name of Ana Maria’s next of kin, listing her sister, Ursula Silveira, and her mother, Digna Lopez.
-The CEO filed a formal notice of the petition to determine Incapacity and for the appointment of a guardian.
+The CEO filed a formal notice (read about formal notice here, here, and here) of the petition to determine incapacity and for the appointment of a guardian.
 The formal notice indicated that a hearing was set to occur on May 14, 2013.
 Formal notice was sent to Ana Maria and Ana Maria’s sister, Silveira, and Ana Maria’s mother, Lopez.

 A public guardian should be appointed where “there is no willing and responsible family member or friend, other person, bank, or corporation available to serve as guardian for an incapacitated person, and such person does not have adequate income or wealth for the compensation of a private guardian.’ §744.702, Fla.
 Stat.
 (2011).
 In addition to being ‘willing and responsible,’ the family member or friend seeking to be appointed guardian cannot be statutorily disqualified to be appointed as guardian.
 See § 744.309(3), Fla.
 Stat.
 (2013).

 The record before the Florida appellate court did not explain why the Florida guardianship court appointed a public guardian when Silveira was willing to serve as guardian and actively attempted to take that role.